goonit-ltd/ISIM-Adapter-for-ISIM/README.md

 Adapter implements standard Person object (inetOrgPerson).
 Update the schema.dsml file with any/all custom attributes required for custom Person objectclasses and add them to the eritimadapteraccount objectclass.

+# Design decisions
+Reconciliation filter is specified on the Service form as I don't wan't people accidentally performing full reconciliations between environments.
+The plan is to create a role in each environment and perform reconciliation based on membership of the role (erroles=<roledn>)